giotto-ai/giotto-tda/doc/library.rst

 Overview
 ########

-**A high performance topological machine learning toolbox in Python.**
+**A high-performance topological machine learning toolbox in Python**

-Giotto-tda is a high performance topological machine learning toolbox in Python built on top of scikit-learn and is distributed under the GNU AGPLv3 license.
+``Giotto-tda`` is a high performance topological machine learning toolbox in Python built on top of ``scikit-learn`` and is distributed under the GNU AGPLv3 license.
 It is part of the `Giotto <https://github.com/giotto-ai>`_ family of open-source projects.

-**Read our paper on arXiv!**

 .. _guiding_principles: